WSDSB-hub/Industrial-Robot-Anomaly-Detection/README.md

 11. **Real-time ROS2 deployment** — implemented a three-node ROS2 package (`robot_health_monitor`) that replicates the offline health scoring logic in a real-time distributed architecture, validated through both multi-terminal and launch-file testing.
 12. **Real signal-based health monitoring** — demonstrated that joint load rate signals detect torque anomalies (J6 overload, 13× normal mean) that position-based methods completely miss.
 13. **Predictive maintenance framework** — designed a two-level early warning system and demonstrated through field validation that sudden faults (cable drag) are fundamentally unpredictable, while identifying the conditions under which predictive maintenance is feasible.
+14. **Root cause inference** — developed a rule-based causal inference engine that maps signal patterns to likely fault causes, validated on the J6 overload event where it correctly identified cable drag and inertia misconfiguration as the top two root causes.

 ---